Professor Ato Quayson to give the LUCAS Annual Lecture

 YASN Conference – Migration and Transition – Roots and Routes

-The next Yorkshire African Studies Network conference will be on ‘Migration and Transition – Roots and Routes’ and will take place at the University of Hull, on 18th and 19th May 2017 – for the call for papers and more details please see here
+The next Yorkshire African Studies Network conference will be on ‘Migration and Transition – Roots and Routes’ and will take place at the University of Hull, on 18th and 19th May 2017 – for the programme and more details on registration please see here

 Upcoming Finding Africa seminars

 The African Feminisms series continues with discussions of ‘Mossane (Safi Faye, 1997) and Djanta (Tahirou Tassere Ouedraogo, 2006): Intersections of Feminism with Ethnic Identity’ by Monika Kukolova on Thursday 9 March, 5pm, Leeds Humanities Research Institute Seminar Room 1 and then Elinor Rooks on ‘Bessie’s Head’s Radical Visions of Sex and Gender’ on Thursday 23 March 5pm, also at LHRI seminar room 1.
 For the full series please see the Finding Africa website.

 Leeds University Centre for African Studies and Blackwells Leeds are delighted to be hosting Ayobami Adebayo, whose debut novel about Nigeria, Stay With Me, has just been published and already been longlisted for the Baileys Prize.
 We would like to invite you to a conversation with this new literary star on Monday 13 March 2017 in the Business School Maurice Keyworth Lecture Theatre (Room G.02), University of Leeds from 6pm-8pm – for more details please see here.